PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/assembly/index.md

   * Remove its protective layer of the **heat sink** and tape it on the Broadcom chip of the **Raspberry Pi**
 ![Assemble Core Module 3.png](images/Assemble_Core_Module_3.png "Assemble Core Module 3")

 * Open the black connector simply as a push/pull fit.
-It will unclip to about 3mm, make sure you don't pull it off!
+It will un-clip to about 3mm, make sure you don't pull it off!

 !!! warning